Welcome to Tax Specialists Of Northern Colorado LLC

 The Tax Specialists of Northern Colorado, LLC, is a year-round income tax preparation business serving all of northern Colorado including Loveland, Fort Collins and surrounding cities.

-We have eleven income tax preparers, four of whom are Enrolled Agents (E.A.).
+We have ten income tax preparers, five of whom are Enrolled Agents (E.A.).
 The E.A. title means that the preparer has passed an exam that registers him or her to practice before the IRS.
 If you get audited, we can represent you at the audit.

 We have over 125 combined years of experience preparing individual income taxes as well as small business tax returns.
 We provide services for self-employed taxpayers, families, homeowners, students, and are experienced with investment income tax issues, Subchapter-S Corporations, partnerships and estates.